justJubair/portfolio-02/README.md

 - I've build this website with pure raw HTML,CSS and JavaScript.
 - There's a download my resume button by which users can easily download my resume.
+- The portfolio section displays all of my works with preview and live links